Brace Yourself For These 8 Ways To Prepare When Getting Braces

 Some foods are off limits as long as you have braces.
-Most foods that are crunchy, gummy or overly chewy are out of the menu for a while.
+Most foods that are crunchy, gummy, or overly chewy are out of the menu for a while.
 You can probably indulge yourself on very rare occasions.
 Again, clarify with your orthodontist what foods you’re not allowed to eat.
-If you’re preparing to get braces, you may want to spend the day before, satisfying your cravings for these foods before taking the plunge.
+If you’re preparing to get braces, you may want to spend the day before satisfying your cravings for these foods before taking the plunge.

 7. Understand The Procedure

 Having a rough idea of the procedure itself can help ease some of your nerves when you get your braces.
 First, they place bands on your back molars.
 You might start to feel some pressure on your teeth at this point.
-Each of your teeth will have a bracket made of metal or ceramic attached to them using a special type of glue.
+Each of your teeth will have a metal or ceramic bracket attached to it using a special type of glue.
 These are used to support the wires of the braces.
 You can have some fun here since you might get to choose the colors of your brackets.
 Wires are then placed on the tops and bottoms of the brackets.
 These wires are what align your teeth into the desired position.
 Finally, small rubber bands will be inserted to keep the wires in the brackets.